cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

         The HWC buildpack is a lighter version of the Internet Information Services (IIS) server that contains the core IIS functionality.

-## Prerequisite

-Before you create the app manifest, you must download the .NET sample app.

 ## Create an app manifest

 To create a basic app manifest, follow the steps below: